JakobMichaelGollreiter/3d-gaussian-splatting-satellite-images/README.md

 # 3D Reconstruction from Satellite Images

-This repository contains the code and documentation for our CVPR 2025 paper on 3D reconstruction from sparse satellite imagery (10-20 views per scene).
+This repository contains the code and documentation for our paper on 3D reconstruction from sparse satellite imagery (10-20 views per scene).
+Link to the webpage of the project: https://jflyer45.github.io/cs280-project-webpage/

 ## Key Contributions
 - Comparison of three reconstruction approaches: